Despite everything, meeting and surpassing all audience expectations every day.

 It set the table for pretty much every destructive thing the left has come up with.

-Which, of course, was a perverted belief that government could be the sole architect of an acceptable, good and fair and just society.
+Which, of course, was a perverted belief that government could be the sole architect of an acceptable, good, and fair, and just society.

 And of course, the premise under which it took place was that America was not good and was not nice and was not fair.

-So they come up with a great society, which a lot of people instinctively support, oh, that sounds so wonderful.
+So they come up with the Great Society, which a lot of people instinctively support.

-Oh my God, it's just so wonderful.
+It's just so wonderful.

 And while all this is going on, illegal immigration began in droves, and it was basically hidden.